 Surface water, rivers, lakes and spring water source heat pumps

 Rules and regulations and the lack of available manufactured equipment have made this type of system less attractive.
-That said, there may be a increased interest in this method.
-A recent detailed CIBSE document discusses all the options – Surface water source heat pumps
+That said, there may be a increased interest in this method since it can have advantages over other systems if the situation is right.

-The deeper ground temperature is approximately equal to the average air temperature over the year. (e.g. around 8 to 12ºC or 46 to 54ºF in Northern Europe).
-Ground water and springs are often at this average ground temperature, and sometimes vary very little from summer to winter.
+Deep ground temperatures approximate to the average air temperature over the year. (e.g. around 8 to 12ºC or 46 to 54ºF in Northern Europe).
+Ground water and springs are often at this average ground temperature, and sometimes vary negligibly from summer to winter.
 If you are lucky enough to have one, this is an excellent source of heat for a heat pump.
-Even in the middle of winter, this system should maintain a good energy-efficiency.
-The only pitfall to avoid would be any need for excessive pumping the water to a height or over a great distance.
-If the energy required to get the spring water to where you need it is great, then this will detract from the viability of the source.
+Even in the middle of winter, this system should maintain a very good energy-efficiency.
+The only pitfall to avoid would be if the spring is lower and a long distance away.
+If the energy required to pump the spring water to where you need is great, this will detract from the viability of the source.

 Rivers and streams

-A river or small stream can be utilised, but the water temperature can approach freezing point.
-For direct pumping (open loop), many heat pumps require water at temperatures above 5 to 8°C (varying depending on type).
-This means that the heat pump may not work in the depth of winter.
+A river or small stream can be utilised, but the water temperature can approach freezing point in mid winter.
+For direct pumping (open loop), many heat pumps require water at temperatures above 5 to 8°C (varying depending on model).
+This means that in colder climatic regions, the heat pump may not work in the depth of winter.
 It is probably most practical to install river source systems in situations where a lot of heat is required, for example in commercial situations.
-The same water quality constraints apply as spring source (above) for direct pumping through a heat pump.
+The same water quality constraints and pumping-power issues apply as spring source (above).

 Stainless plate collectors or coiled plastic pipes positioned within the river water may be an option, and could be filled with a low-toxicity glycol if local regulations permit.
-Such systems could operate at slightly colder river temperatures if they are able to operate with some ice build-up on the outside of the collector coils.
+Such systems could operate at slightly colder river temperatures, and could probably be able to operate with some ice build-up on the outside of the collector coils.
 Attention to the finer details would be imperative here, and permission sought.
 This does not feel like a fit-and-forget system to me.

-Whilst delivering high-efficiencies for much of the time, a system could be in risk of failing to operate completely in the middle of winter during lower temperatures, just when you need the most heat.
+Whilst delivering high-efficiencies for most of the year, a system could be in risk of failing to operate completely in the middle of winter during lower temperatures, and this is just when you need the most heat.
 An alternative back-up heating method will be needed for severe winters.